katherinetien/exploring-baltimore-housing-development/README.md

-# Identifying Data Trends in Housing and Community Development data of Baltimore, MD.
+# Identifying Data Trends in Housing and Community Development Data of Baltimore, MD.
 ## Brief Background Information

 ## Business Question and Data Sources